 Take an Active Role in Your Health

-Emotional & Mental Health Complications
+Emotional and Mental Health Complications

-There are a number of social and environmental factors that result from MS that can cause depression, anxiety, and change of function.
+Factors around MS can cause depression, anxiety, and change of function.
 Altered mobility can lead to social isolation due to lack of transportation or an inadequate support system.
 Financial problems due to MS can also cause distress.

 There are a number of resources on the web for people with MS. They are highly informative and easily accessible.
 The MS Coalition has a listing of member organizations.
 These groups assist and advocate for people who have been affected by MS. Many organizations have help lines and websites where helpful information and referrals can be provided.

 The National MS Society is another excellent resource.
 Their website features lots of resources for MS patients and their caregivers.